15 Jun IA, UI and UX: the anatomy of awesome digital products

 The end goal of great IA and UI design is the overall user experience, or UX, which is all about the emotion that people feel while using the product and, by extension, how they feel about the company.

-Darren Northcott at UX booth defines it best.
+Darren Northcott at UX Booth defines it best.
 “Essentially, UX designers work to make things more profound, targeting their users on an emotional level.”
 The emotion that a UX designer strives to create depends on the product, service, or goal.
-For example, a website that seeks donations for orphans in Afghanistan will aim for a starkly different emotion than, say, the next Candy Crush app.
+For example, a website that seeks donations for orphans will aim for a starkly different emotion than, say, the next Candy Crush app.

 The reason that both of these products inspired such adulation is that the designers cashed in on previous products’ user experience.
 People remember how they felt while holding and using their last iPhone, just as they remember all of the great times they had while watching “Star Wars.”
 In short, it’s the feeling that stuck with them and made them loyal to the franchise.
 That’s what awesome UX is.

 So there you have it.
 Information architecture, user interface and user experience are three separate parts of an overall product, even though there is some overlap.
 Great web designers understand how all three parts work together and how to use them to create digital products that reap high downloads and high user impact.

 If you’re building a website from scratch, looking to incorporate motion design to your app’s UI, or stuck anywhere along the pipeline, our expert designers have got you covered.